 Anaplan (PLAN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the software developer had lost 0.11% over the past month.
-This has lagged the Computer and Technology sector's gain of 8.52% and the S&P 500's gain of 5.26% in that time.
+Heading into today, shares of the software developer had lost 3.94% over the past month, lagging the Computer and Technology sector's gain of 7.91% and the S&P 500's gain of 5.15% in that time.

-PLAN will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect PLAN to post earnings of -$0.12 per share.
-This would mark no growth from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $103.80 million, up 22.78% from the year-ago period.
+Investors will be hoping for strength from PLAN as it approaches its next earnings release.
+The company is expected to report EPS of -$0.12, unchanged from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $103.80 million, up 22.78% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.43 per share and revenue of $434.44 million, which would represent changes of +2.27% and +24.83%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for PLAN.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for PLAN.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.22% higher.
-PLAN currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.22% higher within the past month.
+PLAN is holding a Zacks Rank of #1 (Strong Buy) right now.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.